Interior Designer Elkhart Goshen Indiana

 But luckily this couple had a friend that referred them to me because they understood that if they didn't take ownership and control over their unique design aesthetic it would affect not only how they feel every time they walk into the home but also every other design decision they make from now on as long as they live there!
 Yes you may quote me!

 Now I'm not going to bad mouth another designer (heaven knows we've had enough hate and negativity lately trying to distract us) instead I'm going to share with you how I do things differently.

-My initial process for creating and designing great homes is not the same service you'll find just anywhere.
-It is collaborative, educational, fun, and client focused.
-It begins with a starting point that leads to solutions not additional stress.
-I call this product Designer Download & Discovery because it helps you discover what truly inspires you and then makes sense out of all the information.
+First, I'm on your team!
+I work for you as your design advocate with the primary purpose of putting you in control of your project so that you'll realize your vision and start living it.
+I use a process that is not found anywhere else because I created it after 17 years of trial and error.
+In addition, my service is completely collaborative, educational, fun, and client focused.
+It begins with a starting point that leads to solutions not additional stress, because it helps you discover what truly inspires you and then makes sense out of all the information.

 First, I focus on my client and I listen to their needs, wants, dreams and limitations and then I interpret those needs by bringing my expertise to the table.
 Then if needed I can also help them translate those dreams into reality.
 I'm not an ego driven designer instead I'm a facilitator and guide between my client their ideas and their goals.

 I ask my client if they have done any research on inspirational images they like.
 Sometimes they already have a collection of interior photos and will send me a link to their online houzz or pinterest boards but often, they have no desire to get lost in the rabbit holes of either platforms and need a different, quicker and easier approach to discovering their style - one that reflects their personality, values and interests.

 So, to help my clients save money on design fees, I may ask them to participate in the design process.